Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 At least they made 8 ½ miles.
 However, they didn’t seem to appreciate it much after having to make camp on a stack of busted boulders that night.

 Understandably so, since this ornate layer is seldom seen.
-The Paradox Formation was formed by an ancient sea that flooded and evaporated 29 times.
+The Paradox Formation was formed by an ancient sea that flooded and evaporated 29 times across a now parched landscape.
 It left behind a super-old layer of sea salt that is periodically liquified under pressure.
 Given this is a base for the much sturdier rocks above, it gives this area of Utah fabulous diagonals.

 July 23rd, Hidden Treasure through Mile Long Rapid